 H. Pederson, Ph.D.
 Editor, and R. Schuster, Ph.D., The Family Psychologist, Vol 32, Spring 2016, Division 43, Society for Couple and Family Psychology, American Psychological Association.

-“Dr. Maker has brought us this excellent child-centric educational book about how to navigate the changes of a family undergoing divorce.
+“Dr. Maker has brought us this excellent educational childrens book about divorce and how to navigate the changes of a family undergoing separation.
 What the research shows is that helping a kid through this process will greatly affect their sense of self and ability to feel secure and confident about themselves.
 Dr. Maker takes us through this experience from the child’s point of view and shares the gift of positive transformation that can occur during this life-changing time.
 The imagery is sublime and the topic is handled so gently and ingeniously.
 Of course, it is written by a child psychologist with the gift of creativity.
 It’s a book every family going through divorce should have on their shelves.”

 Krista Roybal, M.D., Psychiatrist